 Ready to make your garden burst with color this spring?
 Then tulips are the perfect choice.
 They are the stars of spring.
 They're stunning, but growing them well might mystify you.
-This guide will show you plant them for years of beautiful blossoms.
+This guide will show you how to plant them for years of beautiful blossoms.

-Tulips are among the most loved spring .
+Tulips are among the most loved spring flowers.
 They come in many colors and shapes, making the garden look elegant.
 No matter your gardening skill, this guide has what you need.
 You'll get expert tips and techniques for planting tulips.
 This means your garden will have lovely perennial blooms every spring.

 About Tulips